angelinux/soybean-cnn-numpy/README.md

 Every layer has a `forward` function to evaluate loss during training and a `backward` function to realize backpropagation.
 For more mathematical details, please refer to [Victor Zhou's work](https://victorzhou.com/blog/intro-to-cnns-part-1/).

+The final test accuracy is of 64% with 64X64 grayscale images.

+### Homework

 This is the homework assignment of the 7th week for [Siraj Raval course](https://www.machinelearningcourse.io/courses/make-money).